notosleung/vue-router-better-scroller/README.md

 ```

 > [!NOTE]
-> This repository is only for storing this update and the usage of my project, and I may delete it when antfu merge Kangaroux's PR
+> This repository is only for storing this update and the usage of my project

 ## License